VirtusLab/scala-cli/website/docs/guides/scala-js.md

 ## Using Directives

-Scala.Js options are supported by using directives in ScalaCLI:
+Scala.js options are supported by using directives in Scala CLI:

 #### `--js-version`

- The Scala JS version
+ The Scala.js version

  #### `--js-header`